The Importance of Travel in Turbulent (and Not So Turbulent) Times | GeoEx

 # # # # #

-For a decade, Don George, the beloved and award-winning Editor in Chief of this blog, has been procuring captivating and compelling travel stories for us.
+For a decade, Don George, the beloved and award-winning Editor-in-chief of this blog, has been procuring captivating and compelling travel stories for us.
 His recent book, The Way of Wanderlust: The BestTravel Writing of Don George, features a heart-opening collection of his own evocative essays and tales from his 40-year career as a travel writer.

 This essay was also featured in GeoEx’s April 2017 Ultima Thule newsletter.